jstasiak/stasiak.at/content/the-519-forgotten-pixels.rst

     :alt: Polanie main menu corners, zoomed-in
     :align: center

 Clear as day.
 Black lines on the right and at the bottom.
+And it's not just the main menu, of course.
+Almost all graphic assets, including backgrounds, menus etc. that are almost-screen-sized-but-not-quote, are stored in ``graf.dat`` and you can see the missing lines in almost all stages of the game (but intro videos are loaded from separate files, for example, and they have the right resolution).

 Now what?
 =========